Floating shelves are an ingenious way to add storage without taking up floor space.

 If you want to use the space to add some style, why not keep a collection of colored glassware or copper bakeware on display?

 In a Narrow Corner

-Corners are often used to stuff random things that you rarely use.
-Instead of making your kitchen corners a place where things go to be forgotten, make it a smart storage space.
+We often use corners to stuff random things we rarely use.
+Instead of making your kitchen corners the land of forgotten items — turn it into a clever storage space.

-Use your next free weekend to make an easy and inexpensive version of these shelves by following this DIY Instructables project.
+On your next free weekend, check out an easy and inexpensive version of these shelves by following this DIY instructables project.

 Tight on space?
-Learn about getting your own personal storage unit here!
+Learn about getting a personal storage unit here!

-Often the smallest room in the house, the bathroom can be a challenge to organize.
+Often the smallest room in the house, the bathroom, can be challenging to organize.

 Again, a good shelf set can save the day.